Resources

 • Fees owed on the property.
 You should account for delinquent utility payments, property taxes, homeowners insurance, and HOA fees.
 It's not uncommon for HOAs to require a payment to transfer to the next owner.
 It's possible that a portion of these fees can be prorated, depending on your scheduled closing date.

 • Mortgage payoff and/or prepayment penalty.
-Closing requires a paid mortgage for the property to transfer.
+The closing process requires a paid mortgage for the property to transfer.
 Check in with your lender to determine the payoff amount and if they attach a penalty for early payment.
 The penalty could come in a percentage of the remaining amount owed or a fee determined by the year the loan originated.
 (Get more information in Mortgage 101: Your Basic Questions Answered.)

 • Transfer taxes and recording fees.
 Local laws play a big part in how transfer fees and taxes add up.
 Transfer taxes are based on the value of the property and how the county/city taxes transactions.
 The county government typically determines the recording fees, which pay for the administrative tasks of filing the deed.